Ron Johnson: Environment, climate change and energy

 Johnson rejects the scientific consensus on climate change, describing it in 2021 as "bullshit."
-In a 2010 interview, he called attributing global warming to manmade causes "crazy," saying the theory is "lunacy," and attributed climate change to causes other than human activity.
+In a 2010 interview, he called attributing global warming to human-made causes "crazy," saying the theory is "lunacy," and attributed climate change to causes other than human activity.
 Johnson also suggested carbon dioxide was good for the environment, as it "helps the trees grow."
 In dismissing the effects of climate change, Johnson falsely claimed that Greenland was green when it was discovered and had become white and snow-clad over time as a result of cooling temperatures.
 In August 2015, Johnson baselessly claimed that "the climate hasn't warmed in quite a few years.
 That is proven scientifically," although record world temperatures were reached that year and in 2014.
 Johnson co-sponsored the Energy Tax Prevention Act, which would block the EPA from imposing new rules on carbon emissions.
 In an October 7, 2022, Senate campaign debate, Johnson said, "The climate has always changed and always will change, so I don’t deny climate change", repeating a similar statement he made in February 2016.

-When asked about allowing additional drilling for oil in the continental US, including the Great Lakes if oil were found there, Johnson responded, "We have to get the oil where it is, but we need to do it responsibly.
+When asked about allowing additional drilling for oil in the continental US, including the Great Lakes, if oil were found there, Johnson responded, "We have to get the oil where it is, but we need to do it responsibly.
 We need to utilize American ingenuity and American technology to make sure we do it environmentally sensitively and safely."
 After criticism from the Feingold campaign, Johnson said in July 2010 that his answer did not mean he supported drilling in the Great Lakes.